itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Patience precedes wisdom; thoughtful actions pave the path to fulfillment and enlightenment.
 * Take pride in your journey, even it has unseen victories
 * BE GOOD TO EVERYBODY BECAUSE LIFE CAN TAKE A TURN VERY FAST AND YOU WILL NEVER KNOW WHOSE HELP YOU WILL NEED.
-* Your mind can be your best friend if it is under your reins and your worst enemy if you are under its reins!
 * Life is a journey with problems to solve, lessons to learn but most of all, experiences to enjoy.
 * Just focus on doing your best and don't worry about the rest.
 Things will shake out the way they need to.
 * Don’t overlook; Don’t disregard; Don’t excuse…